Schematic of Blood Flow Through the Heart

 The freshly oxygenated blood in the lungs flows through the pulmonary vein and into the left atrium.
 Just like in the right atrium, when there is enough blood present, the left atrium contracts and the blood flows through the mitral valve into the left ventricle.
 Remember this mitral valve since we will be talking about it later in a common heart problem in the geriatric pet called endocardiosis.
 The mitral valve is a one-way valve also.

 The right and left hearts are doing their work at the same time, so coordination of all this blood flow is critical.
 This is especially apparent when you realize that a typical dog or cat heart is beating between 100 and 200 beats every minute.
 This means that for the average dog or cat, everything in this diagram below happens twice each second.
 Think of the coordination needed in a bird whose heart rate is 350 beats per minute!
-The heart valves have to open and shut very rapidly, the atria and ventricles have to expand and contract very rapidly also, and the rest of the body has to cooperate in the first place by bringing an adequate amount of blood into the heart through both vena cava’s.
+The heart valves have to open and shut very rapidly, the atria and ventricles have to expand and contract very rapidly also as they fill up with and eject blood, and the rest of the body has to cooperate in the first place by bringing an adequate amount of blood into the heart through both vena cava’s.
 In addition, the respiratory system has to cooperate by inhaling air, exhaling air, and exchanging carbon dioxide and oxygen.
 Its a wonder that all of this can even be coordinated.

 When the heart muscle contracts and ejects blood it is called systole.
 When the heart muscle is relaxing in between systoles, and filling up with blood in readiness for the next contraction, it is called diastole.
 Diastole is important to the heart muscle itself, since it is during diastole that blood flows into the coronary artery to supply the myocardium.